liuhengyue/face-track/README.md

 #### Tracker (SAMURAI) Installation

-SAM 2 needs to be installed first before use.
+SAM2-based VOS method SAMURAI is used.
+SAM2 needs to be installed first before use.
 The code requires `python>=3.10`, as well as `torch>=2.3.1` and `torchvision>=0.18.1`.
 Please follow the instructions [here](https://github.com/facebookresearch/sam2?tab=readme-ov-file) to install both PyTorch and TorchVision dependencies.
 You can install **the SAMURAI version** of SAM 2 on a GPU machine using:
 ```
 cd sam2
 pip install -e ".[notebooks]"